-New retail (A1) development within the Eldon Way Opportunity Site (see Figure 13) will be permitted where it would:
+New retail (A1) development within the Eldon Way Opportunity Site will be permitted where it would:

 - a.
-Provide a range of unit sizes, including smaller units. - b.
-Not exceed a maximum overall additional retail capacity for the centre of 3,000 sq m (gross). - c.
+Provide a range of unit sizes, including smaller units. - In relation to a new food store on the site, be of a size that would not exceed 3,000m2 (gross) of new floorspace. - c.
 Fully integrate with Spa Road, and allow for direct pedestrian links through the site to the redeveloped Eldon Way Opportunity Site, rail station and other areas of Hockley. - d.
 Contribute positively towards the redevelopment of the Eldon Way Opportunity Site for a mix of uses, including residential, retail, leisure and office.